pujaroy280/KnightsofJavaScript_game/README.md

 ultimately come out victorious.

 # Instructions
 You will be given a template project with the basic mechanics needed for Player 1 to function correctly.
+In this game, there are JS functions that track whose turn it is.
+CSS classes are being added and removed when the 2 players attack each other.
 You will be expected to then take the starter code and replicate the same logic for Player 2, ensuring there are no bugs or errors in your browser console when the user plays the game.
+For the functions in which you change the player's turn, write the same condition if it's Player 2's turn.
+It has to be in the same function.
+Replicate the same logic of Player 1 for Player 2.
 You will be using HTML, CSS, and JavaScript for this to work.
 This game should be fully functional, bug / error-free, and an engaging experience for users.

 # UI